-For part of the initial PISA sample, it was not clear at the outset whether the criteria for inclusion in TREE would be satisfied.
-In approximately 700 cases, respondents were later excluded from the TREE sample even though they had participated in the TREE panel surveys.
+For part of the initial PISA sample, it was not clear at the outset whether the criteria for inclusion in TREE1 would be satisfied.
+In approximately 700 cases, the respondents were later excluded from the TREE1 sample even though they had participated in the TREE panel surveys.

-The following criteria for inclusion in the TREE sample were defined:
+The following criteria for inclusion in the TREE1 sample were defined:

-- The respondent had not stated express refusal to participate in the TREE panel (or the future followups). - Contacting of the respondent was possible. - The respondent had not left Switzerland for good.
+- The respondent had not explicitly and definitely refused to participate in the TREE panel (or the future follow-ups). - Contacting the respondent was possible.